 The imposition of patents fails to recognize and continues to ignore, farmers’ significant participation in nurturing plant genetic resources.
 Farmers realize the importance of having a broad genetic base in food security, and for generations have reproduced a variety of seeds with different traits through ex-situ and in-situ conservation.
 It is this broad genetic base that corporations were able to draw upon and genetically alter crop varieties.
 When corporations imposed ownership on hybrid and GM crops through patents, farmers must now buy these seeds, and face the threat of being punished should they resort to age-old cultural practices in conserving seeds.

 The contamination of crop stands by patented seeds, also causes economic, social, cultural and environmental damage to farmers.
 Governments should consider socio-cultural and economic effects of GM crops in their risk assessment laws.

 No Farmers’ Voice in Participatory and Decision-making Processes

-Making Farmers’ Seeds, and Farmers Traditional Knowledge in Agriculture Extinct is a Violation of Human Rights
+Making Extinct, Farmers’ Seeds, and Farmers Traditional Knowledge in Agriculture is a Violation of Human Rights

-25. Countries that cooperate with agro-chemical corporations have focused on a few crops and a few varieties of plant genetic resources in agriculture.
+Countries, which cooperate with agro-chemical corporations have focused on a few crops and a few varieties of plant genetic resources in agriculture.
 According to the CBD and the FAO, only 12 crops and 14 animal species make up 80-90% of our global food consumption.